Iterative Implicit Gradients for Nonconvex Optimization with Variational Inequality Constraints: Introduction

+Motivated by applications in meta-learning, hyperparameter optimization, large-scale optimization, and reinforcement learning, this work focuses on a constrained variant of the bilevel optimization problem—a class of problems characterized by equilibrium constraints.
+Classical formulations of meta-learning and hyperparameter optimization in the existing literature typically overlook such constraints.
+However, incorporating constraints into learning frameworks is crucial for ensuring safety, fairness, and adherence to high-level specifications \cite{abdeen2022learning, ChamonPaternain2022}.

+The key motivation stems from the observation that meta-learning can naturally be expressed as a bilevel optimization problem: the inner-level optimization captures task-specific adaptation, while the outer-level optimization can be augmented with safety constraints to prevent biased or risky decision-making during meta-training.
+Although bilevel optimization methods have achieved consistent convergence in unconstrained settings \cite{ShedivatBansalBurda2017, HuismanRijnPlaat2021, FinnRajeswaranKakadeLevine2017, raghu2019rapid, FranceschiFrasconiSalzoPonti2018}, optimization-based meta-learning remains computationally demanding.
+In particular, backpropagation through the solution of the inner-level problem entails high memory usage and complex derivative computations, making it challenging to scale to medium- or large-scale datasets.

-Popular techniques of addressing the bilevel optimization problem is to reformulate the problem in a form of constrained optimization \cite{HansenJaumardSavard1992, Moore2010, ShiLuZhang2005} and then address that by differentiating through the KKT conditions.
-Consider a linearly constrained optimization problem as follows
+A common approach to addressing bilevel optimization problems is to reformulate them as constrained optimization problems \cite{HansenJaumardSavard1992, Moore2010, ShiLuZhang2005, HDK_2016, HDK_TAC, HDK_thesis, HDK2019, HDK2020, HDK2021, HDK2021_Jayesh}, and subsequently solve them by differentiating through the Karush–Kuhn–Tucker (KKT) conditions.
+Consider, for instance, a linearly constrained optimization problem defined as follows:

 where $x\in \mathbb{R}^n,$ and $A, S \in \mathbb{R}^{m\times n}$ are the known constraint matrices.
 For this single leveled, linear optimization problem, the calculation of implicit gradient is not straightforward.
-For example, consider parameters $\hat c$ in the objective as a function $\theta$.
-Gradient $\blue{\hm{\nabla}_\theta x}$ can be evaluated by differentiating through the KKT conditions as follows \cite{FeberWilderDilkinaTambe2020}

-where $D(\cdot)$ is a diagonal matrix.
-In the evaluation of the implicit gradient above, there are certain challenges in the implementation, such as the inversion matrix $H$ becomes hard with increasing the number of constraints.
-There are no approximate techniques that can simplify the implementation (matrix inversion).
-Further, in every run, there are certain constraint qualifications that need to be satisfied for matrix $H$ to be invertible.
+In the evaluation of the implicit gradient above, there are certain challenges in the implementation, such as the inversion matrix $H$ becomes increasingly difficult as the number of constraints grows.
+Currently, there are no reliable approximation techniques available to simplify this inversion step.
+Moreover, at each iteration, certain constraint qualification conditions must be satisfied to ensure that the matrix $H$ to be invertible.